 A disadvantage of paper filters is they can impart a noticeable flavor to the brew, especially the thick Chemex filters, so pre-wetting the filter is key to excellent brewing.
 Also, Chemex brewing is best when making larger amounts of coffee: paper taste and heat loss are more noticeable when trying to brew a small batch of say 12 oz.

 You will need to buy Chemex filters or an Able Kone separately.
 Other brands of filters could break under the weight of the water and ground coffee.
 Want to impress your friends?
 Tell them that your Chemex is in the permanent collection of the Museum of Modern Art in New York.
-We have a page with full instructions for Chemex brewing
+We have a page with full instructions for Chemex brewing and downloadable tip sheet.

 Want to retain a little more heat while brewing?
 A Clever Coffee Dripper lid makes a pretty good fit and sits at the same height as the rim.